 General Discussion

 Several influential psychological models on the formation of conspiracy beliefs would predict that rumination, a repetitive style of thinking about negative content (Nolen-Hoeksema et al., 2008; Watkins & Roberts, 2020), should increase conspiracy beliefs (Douglas et al., 2017; Molenda et al., 2023; van Prooijen & Douglas, 2018).
-Building on a series of correlational and experimental pilot studies, this Registered Report disentangled the causal effects of two subtypes of rumination on conspiracy beliefs: brooding and reflection.
-Whereas brooding entails dwelling on one’s worries and negative emotions, reflection is a more deliberative, analytic, and controlled form of processing.
+Building on a series of correlational and experimental pilot studies, this Registered Report investigated the causal effect of brooding, a particularly dysfunctional subtype of rumination, on conspiracy beliefs.
 We predicted that brooding about societal problems increases conspiracy beliefs.
+Moreover, we explored the effect of reflection, a more analytic form of rumination, on conspiracy beliefs.
 We did not derive a specific prediction for reflection: we argue that its impact on conspiracy beliefs depends on further, sometimes difficult to assess or quantify factors.

 To investigate the effects of brooding and reflection on conspiracy beliefs, we designed a repeated-measures within-person experiment.
 We tested whether participants in the brooding condition experienced a significantly greater increase (or smaller decrease) in conspiracy beliefs than those in the control group.
 Results revealed that brooding led to a significantly smaller decrease conspiracy beliefs.
 That is, participants that brooded over the worries and negative emotions that their topic caused them reported a significantly smaller decrease in conspiracy beliefs from T1 to T2 than those in the control condition.
 However, it remains unclear whether that effect exceeds the prespecified smallest effect size of interest: The 90% CI of the observed effect size estimate overlapped with our proposed SESOI (d = 0.20).
 That is, we could neither confirm that the effect is practically meaningful, nor conclude that it is too small to be of interest.
 Nonetheless, we can conclude that the effect is significantly different from zero.
 Thus, the result of this experiment is consistent with brooding contributing to conspiracy beliefs.